 Wilder Retreats are four-day intentional retreats that use running, wild writing, and the outdoors as tools for connecting with the wilder self.
-Led by Lauren Fleshman in partnership with renowned teachers in the creative space, it will be a chance to work and play together in beautiful places.
+Led by Lauren Fleshman in partnership with renowned teachers in the creative space, we work and play together in beautiful places.
 The type of work we do stretches us, and connects us, in surprising and important ways.

 We primarily utilize running and writing, with storytelling, yoga, humor, coaching, and the beauty of the outdoors to support creative and physical courage.
 Confidence and connection from the way we practice at Wilder is something we can take back home with us to add value to the work we do on a daily basis for ourselves and our community.

 Lauren is the co-author of the popular BELIEVE Training Journal series.
 Her writing can also be found at Runner's World, Strava, Ask Lauren Fleshman, and Oiselle.
-She coaches the elite women runners of "Little Wing," is the co-founder and product developer of Picky Bars, serves on the Board of Directors for USATF, and with partner Jesse Thomas, parents two wee ones: Jude and Zadie.
+She coaches the elite women runners of Oiselle’s “Little Wing," is the co-founder of Picky Bars, serves on the Board of Directors for USATF, and with partner Jesse Thomas, parents two wee ones: Jude and Zadie.